A number of physical abnormalities in female reproductive organs may lead to infertility.

 - Fibroid tumors (also known as uterin fibroids), benign uterine growths that may interfere with conception and maintenance of pregnancy.

-Diagnosing physical abnormalities in a woman’s pelvis may involve one or more of the following medical procedures:
+Diagnosing physical abnormalities in female reproductive organs may involve one or more of the following medical procedures:

 - Hysterosalpingogram (HSG): A liquid contrast medium is injected into the cervix to fill the uterine cavity and fallopian tubes while X-rays are taken.
 HSGs are performed early in the menstrual cycle, after blood flow has ceased and no later than the 10th day of the cycle.